altugbakan/accelerated-cpp-solutions/Section 1/README.md

     return 0;
 }
 ```
 This example takes two inputs to greet two people.
-Typing two names at the same time is the same with typing two names separately, as `std::cin` takes the first input until the whitespace (not before a character), so both inputs will be consumed by the two `std::cin` input streams.
+Typing two names at the same time is the same as typing two names separately, as `std::cin` takes the first input until the whitespace (not before a character), so both inputs will be consumed by the two `std::cin` input streams.